Journey to intelligent procurement with SAP® Ariba®

 Every step of the journey is measured and evaluated against a desired business outcome to confirm value is being delivered.
 The team is also tracking “hours reimagined,” which measures where capacity is created and then confirming those resources are upskilled to be prepared for the next level of procurement services.
 Accenture’s Procurement Plus and global IT organizations continue to partner with SAP to inspire and influence its technology road map and proactively plan for SAP Ariba innovations as they are developed.

-“Embracing a digital mindset and committing to the SAP Ariba platform has positioned Accenture to take advantage of continuous innovation with each new release and apply the New now.”
+“Embracing a digital mindset and committing to the SAP Ariba platform has positioned Accenture to take advantage of continuous innovation with each new release.”